 One of these techniques, is the ‘language of the category’.

 Look at this brilliant example of an iconic brand using the language of the category to help consumers get what it is instantly.
 Love it or hate it, we all know the strong, impactful and distinctive brand and colours and the iconic Marmite jar.

-But in entering the peanut butter category in 2019 they ditched their iconic jar and instead followed the language of the category with a straight sided jar and deep lid – the presentation style for peanut butter jars since SunPat dominated the category in the mid 80’s
+But when they expanded into the peanut butter category in 2019 they ditched their iconic jar and instead followed the language of the peanut butter category, utilising a straight-sided jar and deep lid – the presentation style for peanut butter jars since SunPat dominated the category in the mid 80’s

-If you’d like to find out more about how we have been helping clients in the post-COVID food and drink world, take a look at Food Brand Strategist.
+If you’d like to find out more about how I help clients launch category-disrupting brands, take a look at Food Brand Strategist.